yamachang/yamachang.github.io/_pages/about.md

 I am a first-year PhD student in [Quantitative Biomedical Sciences at Dartmouth College](https://geiselmed.dartmouth.edu/qbs/), focusing on developing accessible and scalable interventions to improve mental health.
 I am currently rotating with [Dr. Nicholas Jacobson](https://www.nicholasjacobson.com/) at the [Artificial Intelligence and Mental Health: Innovation in Technology Guided Healthcare](https://geiselmed.dartmouth.edu/jacobsonlab/) research lab within the [Center for Technology and Behavioral Health](https://www.c4tbh.org/).

 I am passionate about `data science` and `mental health`.
 My interdisciplinary research leverages computational techniques to analyze behavioral and language data from mobile sensors, intensive longitudinal studies, and social media platforms.
-Additionally, I am interested in the effects of psychedelics on mental illness.
+Additionally, I am interested in the effects of psychedelics on mental wellness.
 Ultimately, I want to answer: **can people suffering from mental illness fully recover with psychedelic-assisted therapy, and how can we support people in living a sustainable, healthy life?**

 Prior to my doctoral studies, I received an MA in Clinical Psychology from Columbia University and worked as a Data Scientist at the [Lab for Scalable Mental Health](https://www.schleiderlab.org/).
 My work explored how digital, single-session interventions can enhance access to mental health care for marginalized populations, including LGBTQ+ and BIPOC individuals.

-In my free time, I enjoy yoga, coffee, kayaking, biking, and traveling! :lotus_position_woman::coffee::canoe::biking_woman::airplane:
+In my free time, I enjoy yoga, meditation, coffee, kayaking, biking, and traveling! :lotus_position_woman::coffee::canoe::biking_woman::airplane:

 ## interests